Fanny Allen Hospital, Hotel Dieu

 The history of Fanny Allen can be traced to the mid- seventeenth century and the founding of the R.H.S.J. in 1636, in La Fleche France by Jerome Le Royer de la Dauversier, a devout Catholic and father of five.
 Jerome saw his mission in life in simple terms: to serve in imitation of Christ in La Fleche, France.
 He dedicated himself to Saint Joseph and the Holy Family and saw Christ in the poor, the sick, and the aged.

 “Fulfill my mission, my grace is sufficient for you,” Jerome was reassured by God when inspired on the Feast of Purification, February 2, 1630, to found the congregation of R.H.S.J., open a hospital in La Fleche, France, and establish a hospital in Montreal, Canada.
-Overwhelmed by these great tasks, Jerome soon met Marie de la Ferre, a single woman who had served the sick and poor for 30 years, and was also inspired by God to open a hospital in La Fleche.
-Together they founded the R.H.S.J. and Marie became the first Superior of the community in 1644.
+With the help of Marie de la Ferre, a single woman who had served the sick and poor for 30 years, they founded the R.H.S.J. and Marie became the first Superior of the community in 1644.

 Sister Frances “Fanny” Margaret Allen, R.H.S.J.

 Born in Sunderland, Vermont, on November 13, 1784, Frances “Fanny” Margaret Allen was the daughter of Ethan Allen, the Revolutionary War hero and Vermont’s most famous patriot.
-She was raised in a home which didn’t practice organized religion.
+She was raised in a home which did not practice organized religion.
 At 19 years of age, Fanny became a pupil in the convent boarding school of the Sisters of the Congregation of Notre Dame in Montreal and was almost kicked-out for her irreverence of Catholic forms and ceremonies until she had a sudden change of heart.
-On the Feast of the Nativity, September 9, 1807, Fanny asked to be instructed in the faith.
+On the Feast of the Nativity, September 9, 1807, upon seeing the painting of St. Joseph and the Holy Family at Hotel Dieu, Fanny asked to join the order of R.H.S.J.
 Her family brought her back to Vermont in hopes of changing her mind, but Fanny was as determined in her new faith as she had previously been in her disbelief.
-She broke off her engagement with Archibald Hyde and returned to Montreal to the convent.
-Upon seeing a painting of St. Joseph and the Holy Family at Hotel-Dieu, she was reminded of a vision as a child and knew she must join the R.H.S.J.
-On March 18, 1811, reconciled with her mother, Frances Montresor Allen, and stepfather, Dr. Jabez Penniman who financed her convent expenses, Fanny Allen became the first Catholic nun from New England and a beacon to many former Vermont skeptics who converted to Catholicism.
+Fanny Allen became the first Catholic nun from New England and a beacon to many former Vermont skeptics who converted to Catholicism.
 Fanny was a model of prayerful service as she nursed wounded soldiers in Montreal amid great poverty and imminent threat of disease during the War of 1812.
 Fanny died of tuberculosis on December 10, 1819, and is buried in the crypt beneath the chapel of Hotel Dieu.
 Click for more history on the Life of Sister Fanny Allen, RHSJ by David Bryan: Life of Sister Fanny Allen

-In 1988, Fanny Allen Holdings (formerly Fanny Allen Hospital, Hotel Dieu) and Foundation becomes a member of Covenant Health, a Catholic not-for-profit health system which is a Public Juridic Person.
-In 1995, Fanny Allen Hospital merged with University Health Center, Medical Hospital of Vermont (formerly Mary Fletcher Hospital and the DeGoesbraind Hospital), to become Fletcher Allen Health Care.
-The Fanny Allen Foundation continues the mission of the RHSJ in the community by making grants to nonprofit organizations in Vermont that reflect the compassion of Christ in their service to people who are sick and poor.
-In 2008, the RHSJ transferred sponsorship of Fanny Allen Holdings and Fanny Allen Foundation to Covenant Health.
+In 1988, Fanny Allen Holdings (formerly Fanny Allen Hospital, Hotel Dieu) and Foundation became a member of Covenant Health, a Catholic not-for-profit health system.
+In 1995, Fanny Allen Hospital merged with University Health Center, Medical Hospital of Vermont (formerly Mary Fletcher Hospital and the DeGoesbraind Hospital), to become Fletcher Allen Health Care (now UWM Medical Center).